-- Site A storage array sends the transaction to cache and sends an acknowledgement to the host.
+- The Site A storage array sends the transaction to cache and sends an acknowledgement to the host.

-- Site A storage array sends the update to the Site B storage array after a delay.
+- The Site A storage array sends the update to the Site B storage array after a delay.

-- Site A storage array commits the transaction to cache and immediately sends the update to the Site B storage array.
+- The Site A storage array commits the transaction to cache and immediately sends the update to the Site B storage array.

 With synchronous replication, both arrays process the transaction before an acknowledgment is sent to the host, meaning the arrays will always be in sync.
 In asynchronous replication, the secondary storage array is usually a few transactions behind the primary array.

-If the distance between the primary and secondary data center is too great, the delay in acknowledgement caused by synchronous replication can make it unusable for some applications.
+If the physical distance between the primary and secondary data center is too great, the delay in acknowledgement caused by synchronous replication can make it unusable for some applications.